Steve-Reid/react-vite-ts-tailwind-starter/README.md

-# React Vite Starter
+# React Vite Starter with Tailwind

-A React TypeScript starter project
+A React TypeScript starter project with React Router and Tailwindcss

 ## Tech Stack